-(1) The amounts set forth in the "Target" column represent target bonus amounts for each named executive officer for 2022 under our non-equity incentive plan, and do not represent either additional or actual compensation earned by our named executive officers for the year ended December 31, 2022.
+(1) The amounts set forth in the "Target" column represent target bonus amounts for each named executive officer for 2023 under our annual cash bonus program, and do not represent either additional or actual compensation earned by our named executive officers for the year ended December 31, 2023.
 The dollar value of the actual payments for these awards is included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above.
 The plan does not provide for threshold or maximum payout amounts.
+For more information about our annual cash bonus program for 2023, please see "Elements of Our Fiscal Year 2023 Executive Compensation Program-Annual Cash Bonus Awards" in the Compensation Discussion & Analysis above.

-(2) Amounts reported represent the aggregate grant date fair value of RSUs and stock options granted to our executive officers under our 2021 Plan, computed in accordance with ASC 718.
+(2) Amounts reported represent the aggregate grant date fair value of RSUs and stock options granted to our named executive officers under our 2021 Plan, computed in accordance with ASC 718.
 The assumptions used in calculating the grant date fair value of the RSUs and stock options reported in this column are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K. The amounts reported do not reflect the actual economic value that may be realized by the named executive officers.
+For more information about the RSUs and stock options granted to our named